 Scope of species settings:

-You also want a meter versatile enough to measure moisture accurately on a wide variety of species.
+You also want a meter versatile enough to measure moisture accurately on a wide variety of wood species.
 The species range impacts the moisture content calculations the pinless moisture meter runs to specify moisture content.
 If your meter doesn’t have the right species settings for your needs, then you can’t get an accurate moisture content reading.
-If you work with rare or exotic species, then you want to make sure the meter has a large range of species settings.
+If you work with rare or exotic species, then you want to make sure the meter has a large range of wood species settings.